Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/placeholder-1-e1533569576673.png" width=100 height =100>

-To exit out of the AA1, use the following command: `xmutil.py unloadapp kv260-aa1`
+To exit out of the AA1, use the following command: `xmutil unloadapp kv260-aa1`

 ## AA2: AI box
 ```
 xmutil loadapp kv260-aa2
 ```
+To exit out of the AA2, use the following command: `xmutil unloadapp kv260-aa2`

 ## AA4: Defect detection
 ```
 xmutil loadapp kv260-aa4
 ```
+To exit out of the AA4, use the following command: `xmutil unloadapp kv260-aa4`

 ## AA5: License plate recognition
 ```
 xmutil loadapp kv260-aa5
 ```
+To exit out of the AA5, use the following command: `xmutil unloadapp kv260-aa5`

 Return to [Part 1: Setup Board](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%201:%20Setup%20Board.md)